The Founder's Guide to

 What are Mercuri's investment criteria?

-How can I apply or pitch to Mercuri?
+How can I pitch to Mercuri?

-What makes Mercuri different from other venture capital firms?
+What makes Mercuri different from other VCs?

-What is the geographic scope of Mercuri's investments?
+What is the geographic focus of Mercuri?

 What kind of post-investment involvement does Mercuri have?